Is NextAuth.js commercial software?

 www.example.com) you will need to set a custom cookie domain policy for the Session Token cookie.
 (See also: Cookies).

-Changing the default cookies domain policy is advanced and can lead to security issues if done correctly.
-Make sure you're aware of the security implication before proceeding.
+Changing the default cookies domain policy can lead to security issues if done incorrectly.
+Make sure you're aware of the implications before proceeding.

 A working example can be found at this example repo.

 Different root domains: NextAuth.js does not currently support automatically signing into sites on different top-level domains (e.g.

 www.example.org) using a single session.

 NextAuth.js is designed as a secure, confidential client and implements a server side authentication flow.

 It is not intended to be used in native applications on desktop or mobile applications, which typically implement public clients (e.g. with client / secrets embedded in the application).

 Yes!
 Check out the TypeScript docs

 NextAuth.js can be used with MySQL, Postgres, MongoDB, SQLite and compatible databases (e.g. MariaDB, Amazon Aurora, Amazon DocumentDB…) or with no database.